A Simple Linear Patch Revives Layer-Pruned Large Language Models: Experiments

-Regarding offline storage overhead, \textsc{LinearPatch} achieves a substantial reduction.
-With Top-K logits distillation, LinearPatch significantly reduces the offline storage overhead by up to 40 times for a hidden size of 4096, compared to LLM-Streamline during offline fine-tuning.
-This significant reduction is due to the much smaller stored input and target sizes required by \textsc{LinearPatch}.
+\paragraph{Offline Storage Overhead.} Finally, we examine the offline storage overhead.
+With Top-K logits distillation, \textsc{LinearPatch} reduces storage requirements by up to 40$\times$ for hidden size 4096, compared with LLM-Streamline during offline fine-tuning.
+This efficiency stems from the much smaller intermediate tensors that need to be stored by our approach.
+Such a reduction not only improves practical usability but also substantially lowers the resource cost of post-training adaptation, which is critical in large-scale deployment scenarios.